 is to be combined with the accumulation of the preceding terms and

-that specifies what base value to use when the terms
+a null-value that specifies what base value to use when the terms

 run out.
-Write accumulate
+Write accumulate and show how sum and product can

-both be defined as simple calls to accumulate
+both be defined as simple calls to accumulate.

-procedure generates a recursive process, write
+If your accumulate procedure generates a recursive process, write

 one that generates an iterative process.
 If it generates an